50 Miles in Maryland

 Here’s an update on another 50-mile run … last week’s JFK ultramarathon in Maryland.
 I did it last year, and it was fun to come back and do it again this year.

 Most of the time, the slow process of life’s increasing decrepitude seems to mean that every year I get a little worse at most everything.
-It’s pretty awesome to do something where you actually get a little better from one year to the next … which is what happened with the JFK this year … since I was actually got a little faster!
+It’s pretty awesome to do something where you actually get a little better from one year to the next … which is what happened with the JFK this year … since I did actually get a little faster!